bummzack/simple-sveltekit/README.md

 # Simple Sveltekit

-A barebones sveltekit setup with markdown files as content source.
+A barebones SvelteKit setup with markdown files as content source.

 ## Writing content